Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Creatine has been shown through studies to be a remarkably safe supplement that doesn’t cause kidney problems.
 However, if you are using medications that impact your kidney or liver function, using creatine may not be suitable for you as taking creatine could place added pressure on your kidneys or liver, already working hard or fighting illness.

-Regardless of your reasons for not using creatine, you are still able to focus your energy on different resistance training activities, exploring suitable nutritional approaches, and managing your sleep.
+Regardless of your reasons for not using creatine, you can still focus your energy on different resistance training activities, exploring suitable nutritional approaches, and managing your sleep.

-Those factors remain underutilized within the fitness community and understanding their impact on your body composition goals could be a real differentiator for you in your muscle growth goals.
+Those factors remain underutilized within the fitness community, and understanding their impact on your body composition goals could be a real differentiator for your muscle growth goals.

 5 Things To Do To Build Muscle Without Supplementing With Creatine

-To build muscle without creatine, try these 4 things:
+To build muscle without creatine, try these four things:

 Eat Creatine Rich Foods